Skip to main content

 Configuration files can be overridden and extended by environment variables.

-For example, you can overwrite the configuration for your production store by below steps
+For example, you can overwrite the configuration for your production store by following these steps:

 • Add your configuration for production